sillevl/labict-citygame/project/project-requirements.md

 * The game(s) must be dynamically loaded, not statically programmed in code.
 * Two players or groups must be able to compete against another and/or cooperate with others.
 * Scores or times should be comparable between different groups who played the same game.
-* Data or state must be sent from the case to the server.
+* Updates, data or state must be sent from the case to the server.
 * Battery powered.

 ## Restrictions